 Financial technology experts are constantly devising investment strategies like the dollar-cost averaging strategy (DCA).
 Bitcoin dollar-cost averaging enables investors to mitigate the impacts of Bitcoin’s volatility and protect liquidity.
 However, if you have an appetite for taking risks and are considering Bitcoin, it’s good to understand the DCA investment strategy.

 What Is Dollar-Cost Averaging?

 If you are a Bitcoin enthusiast who enjoys talking about it often and probably owns some, you may have any questions regarding the digital asset.
 Many people are still skeptical about cryptocurrencies and are still skeptical about investing in them.
-Whether they should invest in Bitcoin or if it is the right time to do so is a common question among first-time investors, more so during bull markets.
+Whether they should invest in Bitcoin or if it is the right time to do so is a common question among first-time investors, especially during bull markets.

 Bitcoin dollar-cost averaging involves purchasing specific amounts of Bitcoin at regular intervals to reduce the potential negative impact of investing at an inappropriate time.
 It is more of a long-term accumulation strategy where the investor distributes the desired investment amount into equal portions, then commits equal amounts at regular intervals.

-For instance, let’s say you decide to invest $ 6,000 worth of Bitcoin.
+For instance, let’s say you invest $ 6,000 worth of Bitcoin.
 Instead of committing the lump sum today, you can buy $ 600 worth of Bitcoin every month for the next ten months.
-According to statistics done under dollar-cost averaging, an investor who makes weekly Bitcoin purchases worth $ 5 in 2020 will make $ 692 from a total investment of $ 275.
+According to statistics under dollar-cost averaging, an investor who makes weekly Bitcoin purchases worth $ 5 in 2020 will make $ 692 from a total investment of $ 275.